hyttmi/cellframe-masternode-webui/README.md

 ```
 curl -s "http://<your_node_ext_ip>:8079/webui?as_json" -H "API_TOKEN: <your_api_token>" | jq '.networks.Backbone.rewards | add' -> Calculates all your earned rewards in Backbone network
 ```

+## Issues with the plugin

+To help me debugging the plugin, the best way to do that is to provide me `webui.log` file which is generated in the plugin directory.
+1. Set `debug=true` on `[webui]` section in `cellframe-node.cfg`.
+2. Remove old `webui.log` from plugin directory.
+3. Restart the node and wait until the plugin starts and creates the `webui.log`file.
+4. Refresh the WebUI from a web browser.